nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 ### Non-model-based request type

-Every other incoming payload not interacting with a model falls into this bracket.
+Almost every other incoming payload not interacting with a model falls into this bracket.
 Specialized services for handling these are treated in greater detail in their respective chapters.
 But the base payload reader is `Suphle\Services\Structures\ModellessPayload`.
 The domain services shouldn't be dragged into extracting relevant information from the payload.
 Thus, we use this class as crutch for creating objects matching our DSL.

 ```php